-If you work online and wish you could have the power to buy necessary subscriptions, then you can create Dollar cards in Nepal.
+If you work online and wish you could have the power to buy necessary subscriptions, then you can create a Dollar card in Nepal.

-The debit or ATM cards that Nepalese banks issue is usually usable in Nepal and India only so you cannot purchase through that card online.
+The debit or ATM cards that Nepalese banks issue is usually usable in Nepal and India only you cannot use them as Travel or Foreign currency card, NRB rules limits online usage unless you activate them.

 After years of struggle, Nepali people can create their Dollar cards and purchase items or subscriptions for their favorite streaming platform or buy games they want to play.

-Creating dollar cards in Nepal is easy.
-Anyone with a bank account can create physical or virtual cards that their banks offer.
+Anyone with a bank account can create International physical or virtual cards that their banks offer.

 Documents required to Create Dollar Card in Nepal

-NRB or Nepal Rastra Bank has allowed banks to distribute cards that can be used online or internationally.
-Documents you need to provide while applying are
+NRB, or Nepal Rastra Bank, has allowed banks to distribute cards that can be used online or internationally.
+Documents you need to provide while applying for a dollar card are

-- Card Application form (Provided by Bank or Download Online) and,
+- Application form (Provided by Bank or Download Online) and,

 - Self-declaration application (Provided by Bank or Download Online)